Conformal 3-point correlators in momentum space, method of subgraphs and the $1/N$ expansion: expansions of and conductivity at finite temperature

 The $1/N$ correction to the parameter $\lambda_{JJ\sigma}$ in (\ref{JJO2nd}) provides necessary ingredient to compute the conductivity near the $O(N)$ critical points at finite temperature.
-The next-to-next-to-leading order term of the conductivity $\omega(ik)$ is from the stress tensor, whose contribution depends on the 3-point correlator $\langle TJJ\rangle$ and we leave its $1/N$ correction for future work.
+The next-to-next-to-leading-order term of the conductivity $\omega(ik)$ arises from the stress tensor, whose contribution depends on the 3-point correlator $\langle TJJ\rangle$, and we leave its $1/N$ correction for future work.